OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ```
 <!--partial-end-->

-### Step 7: Display the ad and make the Audit Log available
+### Step 6: Display the ad and make the Audit Log available

-Finally, the ad can be displayed to the user on the Publisher
+Finally, the ad can be displayed to the user on the publisher
 page.
 An Audit Button (ideally per Addressable Content) is available for
 displaying the Audit UI.

 ### Transmissions with OpenRTB

-If the used protocol for offering the inventory is OpenRTB, the Ad Server needs
+If the ad auction protocol is OpenRTB, integration with PAF is as described below.
-to respect the following for integrating PAF.

 #### The OpenRTB Bid Request

-In step **Step 4**, the Ad Server must share the User Id and Preferences in the
+In step **Step 3**, the publisher must share the User Id and Preferences in the
-extensions of the Bid Request:
+extensions of the bid request:

 First, The Transmission Request object in an OpenRTB request keeps the same structure.
 It is embedded in the `ext` field of each impression.
 It is